This is a section for contributors. If you thinking of helping develop the plugin this is where you should look.

 Filters are executed like the one above but the constant RESURSBANK_SNAKECASE_FILTERS, in the inital area of the plugin coverts them to snakecase for the moment.

-Coding standards, casings, etc (or: should I use snake_case or camelCase usages?)
+Coding standards, should I use snake_case or camelCase?, etc

-You can read more about this in the Actions and filters section since this is just a sumup.
+You can read more about this in the Actions, filters, triggers section since this is just a sumup.

 In the initiation of the plugin there was a constant added: RESURSBANK_SNAKECASE_FILTERS.
 The plan was to use camelCases even in the filter/actions.
 However, many plugins are using snake_case calls so the constant was put there as a permanent setting.
 When you use the internal WordPress::applyFilters and WordPress::doAction most of the work are automated.
 So internally, we hook up with camelCased filters an actions, like this: WordPress::doAction('doThisAction').
 When sending this command to the filters and actions, it is in the same time converted to snakecase formatting.